floragunncom/search-guard-docs/tls_openssl.md

 **(Open SSL and Apache Portable Runtime (apr) needs to be installed)**

 * If you are on Alpine Linux please refer to [this post](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/search-guard/dLr4SYeDMOE/915APogFBQAJ).
 We recommend to use our statically linked version below because Alpine comes normally with LibreSSL instead of OpenSSL installed.
 LibreSSL may work but is not officially supported and untested.
+Also make sure you have installed 'libuuid' on Alpine accoring to [this post](https://groups.google.com/forum/#!msg/search-guard/dLr4SYeDMOE/Eai_oWmBBwAJ)

 * Open SSL on Windows may work but is not officially supported and untested.
 Refer to [netty-tcnative wiki](http://netty.io/wiki/forked-tomcat-native.html) for more infos.